Mushroom Cloud LA

 The AR drawing explodes up from the Pacific ocean surface and then transforms overhead into a cloud of a different kind; a resilient and generative mycelial network (fungal colonies which form the connective tissue of all carbon-based life on earth) in the sky.
 I’m considering the aftermath.
 How might we survive our imperiled future without coordinated leadership?
 And if current models are failing to produce that leadership, where should we turn?

 Each interaction with the project represents a stage of engagement and participation in a newly imagined system of accountability.
-In collaboration with art attorney Sarah Conley Odenkirk, we are deploying the transparent, contractual language of blockchain in a web 3-friendly “network blueprint” to frame value as ethical values and to highlight Winger-Bearskin’s work.
-These artworks/ experiences might be more widely distributed as an appeal to build infinite hyphae, the branching filaments of mycelium.
+In collaboration with art attorney Sarah Conley Odenkirk, we are deploying the transparent, contractual language of blockchain in a web 3-friendly “network blueprint” to frame value as ethical values, to highlight Winger-Bearskin’s work, and to ask collectors to seed regenerative networks of care by gifting one or more of the fire “node” sculptures to a person or people to whom one is deeply connected.
+These artworks/experiences might be more widely distributed as an appeal to build infinite hyphae, the branching filaments of mycelium.
 Slowly but powerfully, we could grow a supportive network, like mycelium, based on self-repairing structures.
-By blanketing the sky with this poetics of interconnectedness, I invite viewers to perceive a multinodal, communal, often invisible cloud — one that might privilege interdependence and generosity.
+By blanketing the sky with this poetics of interconnectedness, I invite viewers to perceive a multinodal, communal, often invisible cloud—one that might privilege interdependence and generosity.
 With reconceived accountabilities, perhaps we could prompt a productive balance of grief and hope, shattering and coalescing, decomposition and rebirth.

 News